davideranieri/davideranieri.github.io/C++ Notes/APC_Les01.md

 ## Object Oriented Programming: Bottom up approach

-- Identify the *main abstractions* that characterize the application domain and represents them in **classes**
+- Identify the *main abstractions* that characterise the application domain and represents them in **classes**
 - Assemble components by **identifying mechanisms** that allow different objects to work together

  A typical object oriented program instance: